psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 ### Short-term Tasks

-1. **Continue Phase 4 of Modularization**
+1. **Complete Phase 4 of Modularization**
-   - Implement Phase 4.4-4.8: Create Domain-Specific Coordinators
+   - Implement Phase 4.9: Comprehensive Testing
-     - Create coordinators for doors, equipment, passengers, cargo, and fuel
+     - Create unit tests for all new coordinators
-     - Implement state tracking and event-based communication
+     - Implement integration tests for coordinator interactions
-     - Coordinate operations with services
+     - Verify all major workflows
-   - Prepare for Phase 4.9: Comprehensive Testing
+     - Test edge cases and error handling

 2. **Enhance Testing**
    - Implement unit tests for new services